adamszewe/hackathons/README.md

 * (no code available)
 * (any photos available ?)
 * That  was my 1st hackathon, so I  didn't really expect anything, even though I staid up all night to keep  coding our solution.
+The funniest part was 15 minutes from finishing we had a bug, and it was due to the fact that in PHP you cannot concatenate strings with a '+' but you do it with a dot .

 # 2. Accenture Digital Hackathon, Milan, Italy